dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 2/README.md

 ![Flat netlist in gVim](../images/image14.png)

-Here, we can see that the file is not in the proper hierarchy from before, and that all the modules are compressed into the same file.
+Here, it can be seen that the file is not in the proper hierarchy from before, and that all the modules are compressed into the same file.
 This is an example of flat synthesis.
-We don't see the `sub_modules`, but instead the underlying components of the sub-modules.
+The `sub_modules` are not visible; instead, the underlying components of the sub-modules are shown.

 ![Flat synthesis schematic](../images/image15.png)

-> **Sub-module synthesis tip:** You can also synthesize a single sub-module using `synth -top <sub_module_name>`.
+> **Sub-module synthesis tip:** A single sub-module can also be synthesized using `synth -top <sub_module_name>`.
 This is especially useful for large designs or when a module is repeated many times — synthesize once, and reuse the result everywhere it appears (similar to how a CPU cache reuses data).

 #### When to Use Each Type